The most isolated way to run a real server

 “Wait — don't I need a public IP?”

 For almost anything you'd run on a server, no — and not having one is the upgrade.
 What makes your app reachable is your domain and the ports you choose to expose, not a fixed address bolted to the whole machine.
-Your websites and APIs go out worldwide over HTTPS through Cloudflare; SSH, databases, and any other TCP service open through an IP-allowlistable port mapping, on demand.
+Your websites and APIs go out worldwide over HTTPS through the Krova Cloud ingress; SSH, databases, and any other TCP service open through an IP-allowlistable port mapping, on demand.
 You get inbound access to exactly what you expose — without the public address the rest of the internet would spend all day scanning and attacking.
 Fewer doors, and all of them yours.

 Provision with code.
 Run as many as you need.

 Forget the AWS dance — VPC, subnet, security group, AMI, key pair, IAM role, launch template.
-A Krova Cube is one API call.
+A Krova Cloud Cube is one API call.
 Loop it to stand up as many as you want; each boots in milliseconds.
 No artificial cap — concurrency is unlimited on higher plans.

 curl -X POST https://krova.cloud/api/v1/spaces/$SPACE/cubes \